-Varicose veins are more common in females.
-This is most likely due to a link between varicose veins and the sex hormone progesterone.
-Weight and fluid retention have also been linked to the development of varicose veins during pregnancy.
-Multiple pregnancies usually results in the worsening of the size, shape and symptoms of the varicose veins.
+Females more commonly develop varicose veins.
+This is most likely because there is a link between varicose veins and the sex hormone progesterone.
+Weight and fluid retention have also been linked to developing varicose veins during pregnancy.
+Multiple pregnancies usually worsen the size, shape, and symptoms of varicose veins.

 How will I know if I have varicose veins?

 Many people see varicose veins as notorious for being unattractive and very prominent.
 If they occur on the legs, they can also cause the legs to swell, sometimes painfully.
 As varicose veins progress, some women develop discoloration around the ankles.
 Additionally, they can develop prominent rope-like veins along the lower leg and thigh.
 Women may feel heaviness or tiredness of the legs, or restless legs.

 How are varicose veins diagnosed?

 We conduct a simple physical examination to diagnose most cases of varicose veins.
 But, when it comes to legs, we may use a venous ultrasound to rule out the presence of blood clots.
 Moreover, with this test, we confirm the diagnosis of varicose veins.
 We also use this painless test to determine how much blood is flowing back into the legs.
 Further, we assess the valve function in the groin.

 We do not recommend treatment for veins during pregnancy.
 Once you have given birth, we may treat any veins that do not resolve.